Cities Try Convincing Amazon They're Ready For Its New Headquarters

 The company's call for applications is extremely detailed.
 It should be a metro area with more than 1 million people, a business-friendly tax structure, close to an international airport and near major highways, a place with mass transit, good Internet and "excellent" higher education.

-The company is also not shy about saying it wants an attractive offer of a financial incentive — a move that's become customary for corporate expansions, which often involve tax cuts, relocation grants or fee reductions.
+The company is also not shy about saying it wants an attractive offer of a financial incentive — a move that has become customary for corporate expansions, which often involve tax cuts, relocation grants or fee reductions.
 "The initial cost and ongoing cost of doing business are critical decision drivers," Amazon says in the request for proposal.

-What communities are vying for the HQ2?
+Whicht communities are vying for the HQ2?

-With almost four weeks until the deadline, the list of potential contenders is expansive: New York, Boston, Chicago, Washington/Baltimore, Atlanta, Austin, Denver, Ottawa and Toronto — cities up and down and across the continent, tallied to number more than 100 by the Chicago Tribune.
+With almost four weeks until the deadline, the list of potential contenders is expansive: Austin, Texas; New York, Boston, Chicago, Washington/Baltimore, Atlanta, Denver, Ottawa and Toronto — cities up and down and across the continent, tallied to number more than 100 by the Chicago Tribune.

 Loading...